 Other debt consists of term loans acquired primarily as part of our fiscal 2015 acquisition of Exagroup SAS.
-As of December 31, 2015 we had \$9,217 outstanding for those obligations that are payable through September 2024.
+As of March 31, 2016 we had \$11,739 outstanding for those obligations that are payable through September 2024.

-10. Income Taxes
+11. Income Taxes

-Income tax expense was \$7,079 and \$11,019 for the three and six months ended December 31, 2015, respectively, as compared to \$3,850 and \$6,082 for the same prior year periods.
-The increase in income tax expense is attributable to a higher consolidated annual effective tax rate forecasted for fiscal 2016 as compared to fiscal 2015.
-We are forecasting a higher annual effective tax rate in fiscal 2016 due to an expected decrease to, and less favorable geographical mix of, consolidated pre-tax earnings combined with an increase in losses in certain jurisdictions where we are unable to recognize a full tax benefit in the current period.
-We also have losses in certain jurisdictions where we are able to recognize a tax benefit in the current period, but for which the cash benefit is expected to be realized in a future period.
-For the three months ended December 31, 2015, we recognized a tax benefit of \$1,422 from a reduction in deferred tax liabilities due to future tax rate decreases in Italy and the UK and a current tax benefit of \$2,276 related to the extension of the US R&D credit, all of which were enacted into law during the quarter.
-Additionally, income tax expense for the same period in fiscal 2015 was reduced by \$943 related to a reduction in our net liability for unrecognized tax benefits.
+Income tax (benefit) expense was \$(162) and \$10,857 for the three and nine months ended March 31, 2016, respectively, as compared to \$1,576 and \$7,658 for the same prior year periods.
+The tax benefit recognized for the three months ended March 31, 2016 is primarily due to tax benefits associated with currency exchange losses and the manufacturing equipment abandonment loss described in Note 2.
+The increase in income tax expense for the nine months ended March 31, 2016 as compared to the same period ended in 2015 is primarily attributable to a higher consolidated annual effective tax rate forecasted for fiscal 2016 as compared to fiscal 2015.
+We are forecasting a higher annual effective tax rate in fiscal 2016 due to an expected decrease to, and less favorable geographical mix of, consolidated pre-tax earnings combined with an increase in losses in certain jurisdictions where we are unable to recognize a tax benefit in the current period.
+We also have losses in certain jurisdictions where we are able to recognize a tax benefit in the current period.
+We also have losses in certain jurisdictions where we are able to recognize a tax benefit in the current period.
+We also have losses in certain jurisdictions where we are able to recognize a tax benefit in the current period.
+We also have losses in certain jurisdictions where we are able to recognize a tax benefit in the current period in the current period.
+The acquisition of WIRmachenDRUCK has also contributed to the increase in our tax expense for the nine months ended March 31, 2016.
+Additionally, during the nine months ended March 31, 2016, we recognized a tax benefit of \$1,422 from a reduction in deferred tax liabilities due to future tax rate decreases in Italy and the UK and a current tax benefit of \$2,140 related to the extension of the US R&D credit.
+Income tax expense for the same period in fiscal 2015 was reduced by \$943 related to a reduction in our net liability for unrecognized tax benefits.